ravsau/aws-cloudwatch-review/README.md

 a) Send the logs of your AWS Lambda function to cloudwatch
 b) Send the logs of your apache web-server to cloudwatch

 ## Notice how it's different from Cloudwatch Metrics.
-Let me sumarize Metrics and logs in 2 Pics
+Let me sumarize Cloudwatch Metrics and logs in 2 Pics

 ### Cloudwatch Metrics for AWS Lambda